federgraph/RiggVar-RG38/README.md

 ## Documentation Drawings

 This project includes documentation drawings.

-In FormDrawing you can select a drawing from a list and manipulate the drawing elements.
+In *TFormDrawing* you can select a drawing from a list and manipulate the params of these drawing elements with the mouse wheel.
-Every drawing element has a caption attached so that you know what the name of the element is, very essential for a documentation drawing.
+Every drawing element has a caption attached so that you know what the name of the element is.
+Captions of elements can be hidden interactively.

-They could be used to produce screen shots, but I think it is much better to use the live instance.
+The drawings could be used to produce screen shots, but I think it is much better to use the **live instance**.

-> Documentation drawings are new, started in 2020.
+Documentation drawings are new, started only in 2020 because of a need.
 To see these drawings in action may be the only reason why you may want to look at the project.
 Button FD (see screenshot above) will bring up the form with the documentation drawings.